Xi, Putin hail 'stabilising' China-Russia alliance

 The video call took place as Russian, Ukrainian and US negotiators met in Abu Dhabi for another round of talks on ending the almost four-year war.

-But Putin made no mention of Ukraine during his call with Xi.
+Putin made no mention of Ukraine during the part of the call broadcast by Moscow, but the Kremlin later said Xi expressed support for the Abu Dhabi negotiations.

-The two leaders last met in person in September, when the Russian leader attended a massive military parade in Beijing.

-Xi also visited Moscow in May last year for Russia's celebrations of the World War II defeat of the Nazis.
+The pair discussed "opinions" on the US, views that, according to the Kremlin, "practically matched" each other.

+The Kremlin also said Putin had told Xi that Moscow intends to act "responsibly" after a key nuclear pact with the US expires on Thursday.

 UN COMMITMENT

+Putin and Xi last met in person in September, when the Russian leader attended a massive military parade in Beijing.

+Xi also visited Moscow last year, in May, for Russia's celebrations of the World War II defeat of Nazi Germany.

-The call with Putin follows a series of meetings between Xi and various leaders in recent months, as he consolidates diplomatic support in the face of an increasingly unpredictable United States.
+The call with Putin follows a series of meetings between Xi and various leaders in recent months, as he consolidates diplomatic support in the face of an increasingly unpredictable US.

 During the call, Xi reiterated his commitment to the international system with the United Nations at its core.